 Avoid using extraneous characters like @, &, $, or % in your URL, as they can confuse search engine crawlers.
 Only 0.194% of the top 100 results for 1,000 results across multiple industries contained extraneous characters in their URL, according to the Quick Sprout study cited earlier.

-10: Optimize Your Meta Tags
+12: Optimize Your Meta Tags (Title and Description)

 Like your page URL, your meta tags are minute but important factors that can influence your page ranking.
 You’ll need to optimize both your title tag and your meta description to help both search engines and users in understanding your page content.